 Sonoma Raceway at Sears Point is one of America’s busiest racing facilities.
 Formerly known as Infineon Raceway, the track underwent a name change to Sonoma Raceway at the end of 2012.

-Once each year, the NASCAR Sprint Cup teams run on a 1.99-mile road course at the track about 40 minutes north of San Francisco’s Golden Gate Bridge.
+Once each year, the NASCAR Monster Energy Cup teams run on a 1.99-mile road course at the track about 40 minutes north of San Francisco’s Golden Gate Bridge.
 But there is racing of one kind of another going on somewhere across 900 acres on the property on an average of 340 days each year.

 In addition to the NASCAR road course, Sonoma Raceway features a drag strip where the National Hot Rod Association holds a national event each season.
 The American Le Mans series races on the road course, as do Superbike motorcycles, amateur or professional Sports Car Club of America cars, vintage race cars and driving schools teaching the craft of racing to drivers of just about every skill level.